marvinli-harvard/critical-windows-lm/README.md

 ### Methods/prescription to try
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
 - [ ] Finetuning LLM with higher weight on important tokens
-- [ ] Mech Interp to predict probability of taking
+- [ ] Mech Interp to predict probability of jailbreaks

 ## Less promising ideas
 ### Finetuning